 - Cilicium (sweetly scented): Autumn flowering with Mid-purple or pink flowers

-- Hederifolium (very hardy): Flower from late summer to autumn.
+- Hederifolium (very hardy): Flowers from late summer to autumn.

-- Mirabile (will survice mild frosts): Broad heart-shaped leaves.
-The flowers are often fragrant. flowers are white to deep pink.
+- Mirabile (will survive mild frosts): broad, heart-shaped leaves.
+The flowers are often fragrant.
+Flowers are white to deep pink.

-Different Cyclamen varieties prefer different conditions.
-Most will thrive in partial/deep shade, in a loose, well-drained soil with plenty of organic matter mixed into it.
-Tougher varieties such as C. hederifolium or C. purpurascens can cope with temperatures as low as -10 degrees.
+Various Cyclamen varieties exhibit preferences for distinct conditions.
+Generally, they thrive in partial or deep shade, ideally situated in loose, well-drained soil enriched with abundant organic matter.
+Robust selections like C. hederifolium or C. purpurascens demonstrate exceptional resilience, tolerating temperatures as low as -10 degrees.

 What is so special about Cyclamens?

-If I had to take a single flowering plant to a desert island with me, it would have to be the hardy cyclamen.
-Everything about this woodland perennial is unusual.
+If I were to choose just one flowering plant to accompany me on a desert island, it would undoubtedly be the hardy cyclamen.
+Every aspect of this woodland perennial is distinctive and captivating.

 More information about hardy cyclamen plants from the RHS.